ericdunbar/ics2o9_wiki/termwork/programming-concepts/exercises/Processing-Exercise-Set-B.md

 1. Make a copy of Assignment 1.
 Organize your code using functions, rather than having everything in the ```draw()``` function.
 For example you can have functions to draw certain parts of your sketch, or to perform certain checks.

+Try to include the use of parameters in at least one function.

 ## Exercise 9 (AP)
 _Estimated time to complete: 2-3 classes_